XRPLF/xrpl-dev-portal/content/tutorials/build-apps/build-a-desktop-wallet-in-python.md

 - Shows how much XRP is set aside for the account's [reserve requirement](reserves.html).
 - Can send [direct XRP payments](direct-xrp-payments.html), and provides feedback about the intended destination address, including:
     - Whether the intended destination already exists in the XRP Ledger, or the payment would have to fund its creation.
-    - If the address doesn't want to receive XRP ([`DisallowXRP` flag](become-an-xrp-ledger-gateway.html#disallow-xrp) enabled).
+    - If the address doesn't want to receive XRP ([`DisallowXRP` flag](stablecoin-issuer.html#disallow-xrp) enabled).
-    - If the address has a [verified domain name](https://xrpl.org/xrp-ledger-toml.html#account-verification) associated with it.
+    - If the address has a [verified domain name](xrp-ledger-toml.html#account-verification) associated with it.

 The application in this tutorial _doesn't_ have the ability to send or trade [tokens](issued-currencies.html) or use other [payment types](payment-types.html) like Escrow or Payment Channels.
 However, it provides a foundation that you can implement those and other features on top of.

-In addition to the above features, you'll also learn a little bit about graphical user interface (GUI) programming, threading, and asynchronous (async) code in Python.
+Other topics mentioned in this tutorial include graphical user interface (GUI) programming, threading, and asynchronous (async) code in Python.

 ## Steps